OpenCMISS-Examples/navierstokes_coupled1d0d/README.rst

 Prerequisites
 =============

-There are no additional input files required for this example as it is self-contained.
+There are two files describing the vasular system mesh in the input folder.
+Also all the terminal models are located in this folder.

 License
 =======